jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 end
 ```

-For instance, calling an  object several times on a single controller gives us the sense on code smell meaning it could be refactor; next is presented al alternative:
+On the code above, calling an object several times on the same controller gives us the sense of *code smell* meaning it could be refactor; next is presented an alternative:

 > After refactor